-The code is in line with the framework guideline and builds on the capabilities required in NC RfG, DCC and HVDC, thus taking into account possible derogations under these NCs.
-In addition, the code applies the requirements to "Service Providers" which voluntarily opted to provide the services.
+The Network Code is in line with the framework guideline and builds on the capabilities required in NC RfG, DCC and HVDC, thus taking into account possible derogations under these NCs.
+In addition, the Network Code applies the requirements to "Service Providers" which voluntarily opted to provide the services.
 A derogation process would thus be redundant.